This is an edited version of the guest column I wrote for the Nevada Appeal.

 I often think about that incident because I see this kind of thing happening more and more in our public, political sphere.
 I worry that we’re never going to be able to solve the problems that we face if we can’t talk to each other and find common ground.
 It can feel satisfying to feel that we are right and the other wrong, but ultimately the ground gets poisoned by our righteousness, and we drift further and further apart.

 Among the most fundamental needs of humans are safety and belonging.
-As mammals, humans need contact; we are social beings who rely on each other for support and to create meaning.
+And as mammals, humans need contact; we are social beings who rely on each other for support and to create meaning.
 If we don’t feel safe, we are constantly scanning for danger.
 We tend to see those who are different as Other, and band together against them.
 Then the shouting, and worse, begins.

 I’d like to invite you to a different way of communication, one in which we care for each other and work to understand, rather than be right.
-I recently learned about a project called Living Room Conversations (LRC), where two people with opposite views of an issue each invites two other people to come together; then the six people have a conversation about the topic.
+I recently learned about a project called Living Room Conversations (LRC), where two people with opposite views of an issue each invite two other people to come together; then the six people have a conversation about the topic.

-Recently Terry McLaughlin wrote a column in the Union, a paper serving the area around Nevada City, CA, about her experience in an LRC: “Could we share opposing outlooks without belittling each other?
+Recently Terry McLaughlin wrote a column in the Union, a paper serving Nevada City, CA, about her experience in an LRC: “Could we share opposing outlooks without belittling each other?
 Could we hear uncomfortable truths and own the paradox they might create in our own worldview?
 Could we accept, as one of my friends said, that ‘none of us have horns coming out of our heads?’
 I found that the answer to those questions, on a personal level, was yes, we can.”